-- Users can set up to two different locations for the report.
+- Users can set up two different locations for the report.

 The user interface of this tool is very simple.
 But it provides some powerful tweaks for weather forecasts.
-It shows relevant icons along with the large text information so that you can get the information by taking a glance.
+It shows relevant icons and the large text information to get the information by taking a glance.

 Key Features of Coffee

-- It uses DarkSky weather service for fetching the forecasts.
+- It uses the DarkSky weather service for fetching the forecasts.